awheeler294/resume/resume.md

    * Built entitlement checking system
    * Built proof-of-concept for Kubernetes deployment

-* Took over ownership of the Widevine/Fairplay key server
+* Maintained Sling's Widevine/Fairplay key server
    * Implemented new JWT based security checks that integrate with the Stream Authorizer
    * Implemented new entitlement checking
    * Worked with client teams to identify and fix bugs